 Search for a trademark that’s confusingly similar to yours

-Complete a comprehensive search to make sure that someone else hasn’t already registered or applied for a trademark that’s the same as or too similar to yours using our Trademark Electronic Search System (TESS).
+Use our trademark search system to complete a comprehensive search to make sure that someone else hasn’t already registered or applied for a trademark that’s the same as or too similar to yours.
 If someone else already has done so, we may refuse your application because of a likelihood of confusion between your trademark and the other trademark.
 It’s your decision whether or not to file your application after conducting a search.

 Identify and classify your goods or services